Mario Monicelli

-Mario Alberto Ettore Monicelli (/it/; 16 May 1915 – 29 November 2010) was an Italian film director and screenwriter, one of the masters of the commedia all'italiana ("Italian-style comedy").
-He was nominated six times for an Oscar, and received the Golden Lion for his career.
+Mario Alberto Ettore Monicelli (/it/; 16 May 1915 – 29 November 2010) was an Italian film director and screenwriter.

+Considered one of the greatest Italian directors of his genre, he was one of the masters of the commedia all'italiana ("Italian-style comedy"), was nominated six times for an Academy Award, and received the Golden Lion at the Venice Film Festival in 1991.

 Biography

-The early times
+Early life

 Monicelli was born in Rome to an upper-class family from Ostiglia, a town in the province of Mantua, in the Northern Italian region of Lombardy.
 He was the second of the five children of Tomaso Monicelli, a journalist, and Maria Carreri, a housewife.
 His older half-brother, Giorgio (whose mother was actress Elisa Severi), worked as a writer and translator.
-An older brother, Franco, was a journalist.
+Another older brother, Franco, was a journalist.

 Monicelli was raised in Rome, Viareggio (Tuscany) and Milan.
 He lived a mostly carefree youth.
 Many of the cinematic jokes he later shot in My Friends (1975) were inspired by his own experiences during his years in Tuscany.

-During his time at the university in Milan, Monicelli met Riccardo Freda, Remo Cantoni, Alberto Lattuada, Alberto Mondadori and Vittorio Sereni, with whom he founded the newspaper Camminare, also thanks to the support of the publisher Mondadori.
+During his time at the university in Milan, Monicelli met Riccardo Freda, Remo Cantoni, Alberto Lattuada, Alberto Mondadori and Vittorio Sereni, with whom he founded the newspaper Camminare, with the support of the publisher Mondadori.
 In Camminare, Monicelli wrote the columns on film criticism.
-He tended to write critically about Italian films while praising American and French films.
+He tended to heavily criticize Italian films, while being more lenient on American and French films.
 Monicelli later recounted that his non-nationalistic taste might have been a veiled form of anti-fascism.
-Indeed, the experience with Camminare did not last long in fascist Italy.
-The Ministry of Popular Culture soon shut the publication down because of its left-wing ideas.
+The Ministry of Popular Culture soon shut the publication down because of its left-wing ideals.

 Monicelli later returned to Tuscany to complete his studies with the department of Literature and Philosophy of the University of Pisa.
-He delayed his graduation until he was drafted into the army.
-Monicelli later said: "dressing as a soldier was enough to get your degree; you didn't even need to write a dissertation, nor anything else [...]
+He delayed his graduation until he was drafted into the army, later saying it was because "dressing as a soldier was enough to get your degree; you didn't even need to write a dissertation, nor anything else [...]
 That's how my graduation went, I even doubt the worth of my degree."

 In 1934 he shot his first cinematographic experiment, together with the then architecture student Alberto Lattuada who provided the scenography and Alberto Mondadori.
-Their short film, Cuore Rivelatore, was inspired by Edgar Allan Poe's short story of the same name (The Tell-tale Heart).
-The three sent it to the Littorali national cultural festival, but it wasn't shown because it was branded as an example of "paranoid cinema".
+Their short film, Cuore Rivelatore, was inspired by Edgar Allan Poe's short story of the same name (The Tell-Tale Heart).
+They proceeded to send it to the Littorali national cultural festival, but it was not shown because it was branded as an example of "paranoid cinema".